loganbvh/scanning-squid-analysis/README.md

 #### Windows
 - Edit the first line of `create_env.bat`, `remove_env.bat`, and `start_gui.bat` to read `call <path\to\your\Anaconda3>\Scripts\activate.bat`.
 For most users this is probably `C:\Users\<your-user>\Anaconda3\Scripts\activate.bat`.
   - If you don't know where to find this, open the Anaconda Prompt and run `where python`.
 You should see something like `C:\Users\<your-user>\Anaconda3\python.exe` (see [here](https://docs.anaconda.com/anaconda/user-guide/tasks/integration/python-path/)).
 Then update the first line of the above .bat scripts with `call C:\Users\<your-user>\Anaconda3\Scripts\activate.bat`.
  - Double click `creat_env.bat` to create a `conda env` called `scanning-squid-analysis` with all of the required packages.
 You only have to do this once, when you first install the program.
-You can close this cmd windown once it reads `Press any key to continue...`.
+You can close this cmd window once it reads `Press any key to continue...`.
  - **You can now start the data analysis GUI by double clicking `start_gui.bat`.**

 #### Mac